Predicting Personas Using Mechanic Frequencies and Game State Traces: Conclusion Future Work

-In this paper, we showcased that training a machine learning model on user data that is labeled using action agreement ratio is capable to generalize and predict the play personas of unseen players.
-Calculating the actual labels using AAR took on average $40$ seconds per playtrace with parallelization and almost 7 hours for the training set in entirety.
+Calculating the actual labels using AAR took on average $40$ seconds per playtrace with parallelization and almost 7 hours for the $8$ trace training set in entirety.
 For comparison, training the SVM on mechanic frequency vectors took less than $5$ seconds overall and can infer on new data in less than a second.
-Time is not usually a concern when a studio is developing a game and wants to playtest certain levels.
-But in popular games with millions of active players playing daily\footnote{https://activeplayer.io/candy-crush-saga/} it becomes infeasible to calculate play personas using AAR.
+Time is not usually a concern during development.
+But in published games with millions of active players playing daily it becomes infeasible to calculate play personas using AAR.
+At the speed at which we labeled the $853$ trace dataset using AAR, labeling of a $10,000$ trace dataset takes $4.5$ days.

-We use two different input representations: a cropped sequence of states and mechanic frequencies, showcasing that both can be used interchangeably depending on what is easier to capture in the game.
-We demonstrate that just using synthetic data from the agents or self-labeled playtraces fails to generalize onto unseen traces.
-By modeling with a small human AAR labeled dataset, we can successfully predict unseen human traces.

 The importance of identifying persona goes beyond just testing if the levels have the required experience but also generating personalized levels~\cite{green2020mario} and/or tutorials~\cite{green2018atdelfi}.
 Outside of PCG, play persona statistics can be a valuable source of feedback for designers to improve and iterate levels.
 Play personas can easily be integrated in the development engines as tool to direct designers about map and level experience.